-I am absolutely delighted and honoured to have been asked to be a visiting Professor at the University of Law.
-This is the media release from my firm which can also be found here.
+I have been absolutely delighted and honoured to have been asked to be a visiting Professor at the University of Law (ULaw) and, separately, Honorary Professor at the University of Leicester

-The new professors have been chosen for their eminence in their own particular specialisms.
+The appointment as a Visiting Professor by the University of Law was part of their first ever panel of 11 newly created Visiting Professors.
+The University of Law is the UK’s longest-established specialist provider of legal education.
+The professors were chosen for their eminence in their own particular specialisms.
 They will support the University in various ways including involvement in the University’s recently re-designed Legal Practice Course (LPC), which focuses on assisting students to be successful and secure the employment they seek.

-David is the only family lawyer to be appointed.
-It reflects David’s reputation as one of the world’s leading and innovative family lawyers of his generation.
-David will be able to share his exceptional knowledge and expertise in the field of family law with students who will be the next generation of family lawyers.
+I am the only family lawyer to be appointed.
+I would like to think it is based on my reputation as one of the world’s leading and innovative family lawyers of this generation.
+I have been able to share my knowledge and expertise in the field of family law with students who will be the next generation of family lawyers.

-David has a long history of involvement with the University.
-He undertook his legal training there, at the College of Law (as it was then known until it obtained University status in 2012).
-For several years, David gave a regular annual lecture to the students of the University on the practical elements of what it means to be a family lawyer.
-Over the years, he has also produced and presented family law training videos for the University’s LNTV.
+For many years, I have been part of their mentoring scheme.
+Many of my mentees are now trainees, solicitors and partners, and I continue to do so each year.
+I undertook my legal training there, at the College of Law (as it was then known until it obtained University status in 2012).
+For several years, I gave a regular annual lecture to the students of the University on the practical elements of what it means to be a family lawyer.
+Over the years, I have also produced and presented family law training videos for the University’s LNTV.